intel-analytics/ipex-llm/python/friesian/example/recall/README.md

 ```

 ## Generate data
-You can generate some test data for testing, example command:
+You can generate some test data for testing.
+The generated data will have a total of **row_nums** items, where each item is a **vec_dim** dimensional vector.
+All the vectors will be saved as embeddings and used to
+generate the index file for faiss.
+Example command:
 ```bash
 python generate_test_data.py \
     --row_nums 200000 \